sonagotenikhil/Hello-Word/README.md

 # Hello-Word
 Hi Humans!

-Hubot here, I like Androi dand java (that's what I'm made of!)
+Hubot here, I like Android dand java (that's what I'm made of!)
-I had tacos on the moon and find them forsuperior to earth tacos.
+I had tacos on the moon and find them for superior to earth tacos.